 As permitted by this standard we made an accounting policy election to account for distributions received from equity method investees under the "nature of the distribution" approach.
-Under the nature of the distribution approach, distributions received from equity method investees are classified on the basis of the nature of the activity or activities of the investee that generated the distribution as either a return on investment (classified as cash inflows from operating activities) or a return of investment (classified as cash inflows from operating activities) or a return of investment (classified as a cash inflows from activities).
+Under the nature of the distribution approach, distributions received from equity method investees are classified on the basis of the nature of the activity or activities of the investee that generated the distribution as either a return on investment (classified as cash inflows from operating activities) or a return of investment (classified as cash inflows from investing activities).
 No changes were necessary to our historical financial statements as a result of adopting ASU No. 2016-15.